pampatzoglou/articles/db.md

 1. It's considered easy to jailbreak.
 2. You will still need to create a migrations-like process that will generate and update the RLS as you add new tenants.

    I would suggest experimenting with using `EXPLAIN` and `EXPLAIN ANALYZE` on your data to see how it works on your system.
-Depending on scale, some organizations will be happy to accept the RLS overhead, and for some it will be a significant price that will drive them to adopt a different approach.
-From expirience what tends to happen is that organization start by using RLS and at some point start to split their clients into higher tiers where multitennancy is offered.
+Depending on the scale, some organizations will be happy to accept the RLS overhead, and for some, it will be a significant price that will drive them to adopt a different approach.
+From experience what tends to happen is that organizations start by using RLS and at some point start to split their clients into higher tiers where multitenancy is offered.

 ### Shared Database, Separate Schema or better

 Once you have stopped using Shared Database with Shared Schema the authorization portion becomes rather simple and fast.
-This is because you how have access rules that are applied once when you start the cursor to the database and it will no longer need to be re calculated for each query the cursor makes.
+This is because you how have access rules that are applied once when you start the cursor to the database and it will no longer need to be re-calculated for each query the cursor makes.

 # Regarding Disaster Recovery